poweradmin/poweradmin-docs/docs/database/sqlite.md

 ### Option 2: Using the Automated Script

-You can use the provided script from the PowerAdmin repository: https://github.com/poweradmin/poweradmin-scripts/blob/master/create_sqlite_db.sh
+You can use the provided script from the Poweradmin repository: https://github.com/poweradmin/poweradmin-scripts/blob/master/create_sqlite_db.sh

 ### Running the Installer

-After creating your SQLite database, run the PowerAdmin installer and select SQLite as the database type, then provide the full path to your database file:
+After creating your SQLite database, run the Poweradmin installer and select SQLite as the database type, then provide the full path to your database file:

 ![Select SQLite in installer](../screenshots/sqlite_step03.png)